nyu-mll/jiant/README.md

 ## Getting Help

 Post an issue here on GitHub if you have any problems, and create a pull request if you make any improvements (substantial or cosmetic) to the code that you're willing to share.

-## FAQs

-***It seems like my preproc/{task}\_\_{split}.data has nothing in it!***

-This probably means that you probably ran the script before downloading the data for that task.
-Thus, delete the file from preproc and then run main.py again to build the data splits from scratch.

-***How can I pass BERT embeddings straight to the classifier without a sentence encoder?***

-Right now, you need to set `skip_embs=1` and `sep_embs_for_skip=1` just because of the current way our logic works.
-We're currently streamlining the logic around `sep_embs_for_skip` for the 1.0 release!

-***How can I do STILTS-style training?***

-Right now, we only support training in two stages.
-Training in more than two stages is possible, but will require you to divide your training up into multiple runs.
-For instance, assume you want to run multitask training on task set A, and then train on task set B, and finally fine-tune on task set C. You would perform the following:
-- First run: pretrain on task set A
-   - pretrain_tasks=“task_a1,task_a2”, target_tasks=“”
-- Second run: load checkpoints, and train on task set B and then C:
-   - load_model = 1
-   - load_target_train_checkpoint_arg=/path/to/saved/run
-   - pretrain_tasks=“task_b1,task_b2, target_tasks=task_c1,task_c2”

 ## Contributing